Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 ## The *R* corner: setting graphical parameters

-Let's represent three boxplots in a same graphical output.
+Let's represent three boxplots in a same graphical output using a loop.
 To do so, we use the `par()` function to set some graphical parameters and we set the `mfrow` argument to create a matrix of plots in one ploting space.

 <codeblock id="01_20">
 </codeblock>